Last Updated on April 19, 2026 by Snout0x

 Your wallet structure determines your survivability.

-If you are storing long-term holdings in a hot wallet, you are increasing risk unnecessarily.
+If you are storing long-term holdings in a hot wallet, you are unnecessarily increasing risk.

 If you are leaving funds on exchanges indefinitely, you are accepting counterparty risk.